Michael-Free/spiceworks-to-jira/README.md

 ## Summary
 Spiceworks used to a free, self-hosted ticketing system.
 Their current system has left their core customer base with the choice of leaving their self-hosted solution with the option of using an unsupported solution or be migrated on to their paid, cloud-hosted solution.

 Spiceworks has been harvesting user submitted data for a very long time.
 They have also been using self-hosted resources to present advertisements with the processsing power of their customers, to serve advertisements on internal tickets as a revenue model.
 Since their change to the cloud-based SaaS model, many users have decided their product offering isn't what it's cracked up to be.
 Those end-users have decided (to their own detriment) that JIRA Service Management is a much better solution for the price and feature set.
 If your internal IT Services team is less than 5 users, this might be a tool for you for free.
 If your IT Services team is larger than that, this is still a tool for you.
+You just might need to put more work into scrubbing the data (depending how long you've been using spiceworks).

 ## Step 1 - Select Your JSON File
 ![Step 1 - Import JSON](media/application_preview-step-1.png)